kedacore/keda-docs/content/docs/2.9/scalers/azure-event-hub.md

     provider: Azure
 ```

-When you do so, the Event Hub scaler will depend on the existence of two configurations you have to provide: `eventHubNamespace` and `eventHubName` as well as `storageAccountName` if you wish for the Blob Storage client to use the Pod Identity instead of a connection string.
+When you do so, the Event Hub scaler will depend on the existence of two configurations you have to provide: `eventHubNamespace` and `eventHubName`.
+You can also configure `storageAccountName` if you wish to use Azure AD Pod Identity to authenticate to Azure Blob Storage instead of a connection string.

 ### Checkpointing Behaviour